CRSU-Apps/MetaInsight/inst/shiny/modules/setup_load.md

 <ul>
 <li>
 <strong>rob</strong>
- contains the risk of bias of the study as required by CINeMA (https://cinema.ispm.unibe.ch/).
+ contains the risk of bias of the study as required by <a href="https://cinema.ispm.unibe.ch/" target="_blank">CINeMA</a>.
 This must be identical for each arm of the study.
 Low risk = 1, medium = 2, high = 3.
 </li>
 </ul>
 <ul>
 <li>
 <strong>indirectness</strong>
- contains the indirectness of the study as required by CINeMA (https://cinema.ispm.unibe.ch/).
+ contains the indirectness of the study as required by <a href="https://cinema.ispm.unibe.ch/" target="_blank">CINeMA</a>.
 This must be identical for each arm of the study.
 Low indirectness = 1, medium = 2, high = 3.
 </li>
 </ul>
 <ul>